 Tip 2: Get your microphone close to subject

 When it comes to the quality of your audio, no matter the microphone, proximity is everything.
 So the best way to increase the quality of your audio is to get your phone as close as possible to your subject who is speaking.
+In fact we have any entire article dedicated to recording high quality audio on your phone here.

 Tip 3: Don’t use digital zoom